InstacarMX/ExtraFiltersBundle/README.md

 ## Usage
-You can implement the filter just as any filter in API Platform (keep in mind that this filter is for advanced user-cases, if you can implement a normal filter from API Platform, use it).
+You can implement the filter just as any filter in API Platform (keep in mind that this filter is for advanced use-cases, if you can implement a normal filter from API Platform, use it).

 ```php
 // src/Entity/Book.php